Symi

 Two walkers in the summer of 2001 had these recommendations: There are good and relatively cheap internet cafés in Symi.
 With respect to restaurants, we would particularly recommend one in Horio called Taverna Giorgios.
 Be sure to get there early, as the place is widely recognized for its good cooking and good service.
 They take their pride in displaying their foods before orders are taken.
 Of course, any tourist having visited Symi simply must visit the Hellenikon Wine Restaurant (now defunct – Ed. note).

 Selected walks: All my walks are based on walks found in Rhodes Karpathos Kos Southern Dodecanese by Dieter Graf (referred to below as /Graf/) and Walks in Symi by Lance Chilton (referred to as /Chilton/).
 If you already have a copy you can also take a look in Trekking in Greece by Marc Dubin (/Dubin/, now out of print).
-On the web visit Symi Greece Walks, Beaches and Holiday Guide and Photos by Foxy’s Island Walks.
-“Discover Symi on foot” by Kritikos Sarantis, found locally, is not that useful as an actual walking guide, but contains a wealth of information on the things you can find while doing your walks.
+“Discover Symi on foot” by Kritikos Sarantis, found locally, also contains a wealth of information (referred to below as /Sarantis/).

 •1 GIALOS – HORIO – AGIA MARINA – PEDHI – HORIO – GIALOS (my total time 3h09, includes stops for photography and a swim in the ocean; +-390m; 3 laps): This is walk 6 in /Chilton/ (but in reverse) as well as Trek 3 in /Dubin/.